cohenadair/anglers-log/2.0/data_structure.md

 Anglers' Log 2.0 Data Structure
 ===============================

-In JSON, because Firebase Realtime Database uses JSON.
+The structures below look like JSON, but Anglers' Log 2.0 will use Firebase Cloud Firestore (CF) database instead of Firebase Realtime Database.
+CF stores data in "documents" and "collections".
+This structure is always flat and allows for a logical object tree, unlike the Realtime Database where you need to "flatten" data trees in order to lessen the data downloaded by the client.

 ## Common
-Common structures that may appear in multiple database trees.
+Common structures that may appear in multiple documents.
 ```
 Weather {
     temperature : float,